robmasocco/AOS-TAG/ideas.md

 - Creator EUID.

 ## LEVEL DATA STRUCTURE
-- Wait queue.
+- Wait queue head.
-- RCU list of messages or something like that.
+- Epoch index, atomically flipped.
+- Epoch array of two *message epoch* structs.
+- Spinlock to synchronize both readers and writers on the message epoch.
 - Bitmasks and stuff to wait on to monitor conditions for wait events (use those APIs).
+TODO

+### MESSAGE EPOCH STRUCT

+- Atomic counter of the readers registered in the level's wait queue for this epoch.
+- Pointer to the message buffer for this epoch.

 # MODULE PARAMETERS